kiraleos/dissertation/src/dissertation.md

 where $y_i$ is the actual output and $\hat{y_i}$ is the predicted output for the $i$th sample, and $n$ is the total number of samples.

-Another loss function that is commonly used in neural networks (and the one we end up using) is the huber loss function.
+Another loss function that is commonly used in neural networks (and the one we end up using) is the Huber loss function.
 It is less sensitive to outliers in data than the squared error loss.
 It's defined as:

 $$L_{\delta} = \frac{1}{n} \sum_{i=1}^{n} \begin{cases} \frac{1}{2}(y_i - \hat{y_i})^2 & \text{if } |y_i - \hat{y_i}| \leq \delta \\ \delta |y_i - \hat{y_i}| - \frac{1}{2} \delta^2 & \text{otherwise} \end{cases}$$